b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 &nbsp;

 I would like to find some scriptural basis for all of this.
 Of the canon justifications I've found, there's [Exodus 28:2-4](https://www.churchofjesuschrist.org/study/scriptures/ot/ex/28?lang=eng&id=p2-p4#p2), reading "Aaron should have holy garments; here's what they should look like," and [Exodus 39:41](https://www.churchofjesuschrist.org/study/scriptures/ot/ex/39?lang=eng&id=p41#p41), reading "priests should have 'cloths of service.'"
-Go on and read those passages and tell me how did we get from a specific bloodline lineage having ceremonial clothes to "outward expression of inner commitment" yeast infection underpants.
+Go on and read those passages and tell me how did we get from a specific blood lineage having ceremonial clothes to "outward expression of inner commitment" yeast infection underpants.

 If you want to be extra spicy, you could [search the Old Testament](https://www.churchofjesuschrist.org/search?facet=scriptures&lang=eng&query=garment&subfacet=ot&page=1) for the word "garment" and see if you can find the connection.
 Invoking [Occam’s Razor](https://www.britannica.com/topic/Occams-razor), choosing the simpler of two explanations, leads me to conclude that this is plagiarized Free Mason symbolism.